Q. Why is mosquito control spraying taking place?

 Q. How will these pesticides affect me and my family?

-A: At the rates these products are applied (2 tablespoons or less per acre), they do not pose a risk to you or your family, and in fact, some head lice control products, that are applied directly to a person’s head, contain an active ingredient that is often used in adult mosquito control products but the lice products are applied at a much higher rate.
+A. At the rates these products are applied (2 tablespoons or less per acre), they do not pose a risk to you or your family.
+In fact, some lice control products that are applied directly to a person’s head, contain an active ingredient that is often used in adult mosquito control products but the lice products are applied at a much higher rate.
 For more information on insecticides and public health, consult the U.S. Environmental Protection Agency, which oversees the registration of these chemicals.
 The National Pesticide Information Center (NPIC) and the Centers for Disease Control and Prevention also post their mosquito control resources online.

-For treatment schedule including locations see our Mosquito Control Spraying on the Ground, click here:https://www.ocvector.org/ground-based-mosquito-control-efforts
+For treatment schedules, including locations see our Ground-Based Mosquito Control Efforts page at https://www.ocvector.org/ground-based-mosquito-control-efforts

 Q. What should I do if I think that I am having health problems because of pesticides used in my area?